Monday, September 26, 2016

 Cute & Cuddly Gaming

 Somewhere in the far reaches of the universe is a planet called Blot.
-Much like early Eden, this is a wonderful place; everything is perfect and everyone is happy.
-The inhabitants are little creatures called the Blotians.
-However, for some peculiar reason, these guys got bored with their paradise and wanted something better so came up with the daft notion of a brand new identity - on a different planet.
+Much like Eden, this is a wonderful place; everything is perfect, and everyone is happy.
+The inhabitants are creatures called the Blotians.
+However, for some peculiar reason, these guys got bored with their paradise and wanted something better, so they came up with the daft notion of a new identity on a different planet.
 They're now called Fuzzy Wuzzies!!

 What these sad creatures didn't realise was that evil demons already lived on this new planet.
-And are a very bad-tempered bunch too!
-Needless to say, they should have been happy where they were because everyone has been captured and awaited a cruel and bloody fate.
-You are Clyde Radcliffe, your breath stinks terribly but it is your job to rescue all of your simple-minded friends from these vicious fiends!
-So good luck - you'll need it.
+And they are a bad-tempered bunch, too!
+Needless to say, they should have been happy where they were because everyone had been captured and awaited a cruel and bloody fate.
+You are Clyde Radcliffe, your breath stinks terribly, but it is your job to rescue all of your simple-minded friends from these fiends!
+Good luck, you'll need it.

-This sounds simply insane and I love that!!
-So let's view an authentic screenshot taken with my phone...
+What an insane story, so let's view an authentic screenshot taken with my phone...

 Actually, this is quite sadistic!

-Clyde is the cutest thing and is equipped with a rapid-firing weapon, which is handy because many of the baddies annoyingly take numerous.
-Power-ups are available, I love the 'wriggler' effect the most but there are many others to choose from.
-However, your superpower is the funniest weapon of all, press and hold the fire button to breathe bad breath over anything that gets too close.
+Clyde is the cutest thing and is equipped with a rapid-firing weapon, which is handy because many of the baddies annoyingly take numerous hits.
+Power-ups are available.
+I love the 'wriggler', but there are many others to choose from.
+However, your superpower is the funniest weapon of all.
+Press and hold the fire button to breathe bad breath over anything that gets too close.
 A bad-breathed hero must surely be a first?

-A good tip for Creatures is to not rush it.
+A good tip for Creatures is to not rush.
 The enemies can take more than a few hits which is a little weird and can often feel a little OTT.
 Try to kill what's already on the screen before moving on and being overrun by evil cute critters.
-Okay, that's a simple and obvious tip, but there ya' go.
+That's a simple and obvious tip, but there ya' go.
 Take it or leave it!

-Controlling Clyde is a cinch thanks to great joystick controls and fantastic level designs which are fun to navigate.
-The monsters come in all sorts and always manage to bring a smile to this ugly mug of mine thanks to great attention to detail and cruel personalities.
-End-of-level scenes are particularly cruel (but funny) but employ a harsh time limit before a fellow Fuzzy Wuzzy meets their bloody death at the hands of a sadistic demon!
+Controlling Clyde is a cinch thanks to great joystick controls and fantastic level designs.
+The monsters come in all sorts and manage to bring a smile to this ugly mug of mine, thanks to great attention to detail and cruel personalities.
+End-of-level scenes are particularly cruel (but funny), but employ a harsh time limit before a fellow Fuzzy Wuzzy meets their bloody death at the hands of a sadistic demon!

 Sexy Pixels & Smooth Audio?

-I love the lush aesthetics with beautiful colours and stunning artwork - the attention to detail is amazing.
-Wow, the sprites are as cute as they are evil, this game looks the part alright and never fails to impress.
-However, everything might look nice, but is spoiled by rubbish push-scrolling!
+I love the lush aesthetics with beautiful colours and artwork - the attention to detail is amazing.
+Wow, the sprites are as cute as they are evil and never fail to impress.
+However, everything might look nice, but is spoiled by push-scrolling!
 Sure, that method works fine for games like Rick Dangerous, but not here.

-The audio is excellent with a cool theme tune that has you bobbing away to its funky beats.
-I love it.
-Also, the sound effects are making use of the DMA hardware - if you're lucky enough to own an Atari STe?
-If so, they are ace!!!
+The audio is excellent with a theme tune that has you bobbing away to its funky beats.
+The sound effects are making use of the DMA hardware - if you're lucky enough to own an Atari STe?
+They are ace!!!

 The CryptO'pinion?